Do you want to learn how to hypnotize someone in just five easy steps? If so, you are in the right place.

 There are many methods when it comes to hypnotizing people.
 Some hypnotherapists might be more comfortable working with some type of written script as a guide or starting point, while others may not use a script at all.

-Hypnosis doesn’t have to be complicated, you can hypnotize someone by using the 5 simple steps below.
+Hypnosis doesn’t have to be complicated.
+You can learn how to hypnotize someone by using the 5 simple steps below.

 The first part of a session should focus on building rapport.
 This is also known in hypnotherapy circles as pre-amble.

 This is the part of the script or session that provides the background or context for the work.

 It may involve asking questions to really understand what the client is hoping to achieve.
 It is also useful to gain insights into the words and phrases they use, so you can use their language during the session.

 Marisa Peer, who is known as the “therapist’s therapist” because she teaches some of the most effective forms of hypnotherapy, refers to this as “setting the client up for success.”

 If the session were based around overcoming obstacles, for example, this part might delve deeper into the obstacle one is trying to overcome, or the reason they are trying to overcome it.

 It is also important to build rapport before the actual session begins.
 Taking a few moments to sit down with someone and go over their history or issue can help you get more comfortable with them, which will help you during the hypnotic induction.